thegoodlens/thegoodlens.github.io/README.md

 color once you scroll past the hero.
 The header and footer stay fixed in place while scrolling, on every page.

+## The site name in the top bar

+On the **homepage only**, "The Good Lens" wordmark is hidden until you start scrolling — the big title already fills that role at the top, so the small version fades in once you scroll past it.
+On every other page (entry pages, About), the wordmark is visible immediately, no scrolling needed — white over an entry's hero photo for legibility, normal ink color everywhere else.

 ## File map

 ```